What Does a Positive Antibody Screen Mean?

 - A transfusion setup ready to restore red blood cells

-Close coordination with Maternal Fetal Medicine helps you protect fetal health and make informed, independent choices.
+Close coordination with maternal-fetal medicine helps you protect fetal health.
+It also helps you make informed, independent choices.

 What It Means for Future Pregnancies

-A positive antibody screen doesn’t just affect this pregnancy; it can shape the care you’ll need in future pregnancies too.
-If you’re Rh-negative and carry an Rh-positive baby, antibodies can persist and raise the risk of hemolytic disease in later pregnancies.
+A positive antibody screen can affect this pregnancy and future pregnancies.
+Some antibodies can persist in your blood and raise the risk of hemolytic disease later.

-That’s why your healthcare providers will review your history, repeat antibody testing, and watch levels closely.
-They’ll look for signs of fetal anemia and adjust care early, rather than waiting for complications to appear.
+Your healthcare providers will review your history, repeat antibody testing, and watch levels closely.
+They’ll look for signs of fetal anemia and adjust care early instead of waiting for complications.

 Providers review your history, repeat antibody testing, and monitor closely for fetal anemia, adjusting care early.